jnile/FileManager/README.md

 ## KOFK Archive File Manager

 This is a GUI Program designed to make it easier to add and modify listings on KOFKArchive.
+This is still in creation so full functionality is not yet implemented.

 ## Folder Structure